w3f/General-Grants-Program/grants/speculative/open_web3_stack.md

 So we did the work to abstract and generalize all these common goodies, and we've been eating our own dog food so far.
 We now want to develop it further and open it up for wider communities to use and build upon.
 Specifically the three areas we are focusing on
 - **Open Runtime Module Library (ORML)**
+  - pallets: tokens, (multi) currencies, oracle, prices, auction, vesting, gradually-update, scheduled-update
+  - and more
 - **Guardian** generic monitoring framework
+  - The goal is to **by mere configuration**, we can set up a `Guardian` for a chain of concern, and a number of tasks for monitoring and execution
+  - tasks might be monitoring margin positions
+  - with arguments (e.g. monitor EUR and JPY pools)
+  - with conditions (if collateral < 110%)
+  - and actions (e.g. post to database service, or execute a script)
+  - See the intended outcome of Guardian [here](https://github.com/open-web3-stack/guardian/issues/1)
 - **Indexer** javascript library
   - it's developed with GraphQL API powered by Hasura
   - more lightweight and generic than existing projects e.g. usetech and polkastats, also lower level data handling are quite different, e.g. we are able to handle decode batch call